 Sometimes I face the 2 hour 45 minute journey to Lincoln in the car and look forward to it.
 Just join the A1 and head south, going left at the A1(M) to M1 split and then turn off at the A57.
 Go straight on, through the toll bridge and then turn right at the traffic lights.
 That takes you right into the city centre.

-There is a stretch of road between Scotch Corner and Wetherby that lasts around 30 minutes but seems to take forever, but once you pass the services it’s all systems go towards first the split, then Ferrybridge and the big industrial towers, then Doncaster and the M18, then the A57 turn.
+There is a boring stretch of road between Scotch Corner and Wetherby that lasts around 30 minutes but seems to take forever, but once you pass the Moto services at Wetherby it’s all systems go towards first the split, then Ferrybridge with it’s distinctive industrial towers, then Doncaster and the M18, then the A57 turn.
 Can you tell I know the journey quite well?

-For this reason, sometimes I fancy the train.
-All I have to do is get on and get off at the right time, which I’ve managed so far.
-Sitting in a partially empty coach, people watching, whilst tapping away on my iPad.
 I am writing this post as we trundle towards a rendezvous with Lincoln Central at 11.15am.
-As I sit on this smaller train I often marvel at how people are fully engaged in their own itinerary, which will be something entirely different and no less important if I were to travel in one year, two or five or re-read this article in a few months time.
+As I sit on this smaller shuttle train I often marvel at how people are fully engaged in their own itinerary, which will be something entirely different and no less important if I were to travel in one year, two or five or re-read this article in a few months time.

-Naturally someone had taken my seat that was reserved for such reverie as I described above and I was kettled into a smaller, non-tabled seat near the train exit.
-Squashing my bag below my feet meant no room to unleash the iPad.
-I barely had room to put in my ear pods for some music.
+Upon boarding I discovered someone had taken my reserved seat.
+The train was packed so I grabbed a vacant smaller, non-tabled seat near the train exit.
+Squashing my bag below my feet meant no room to unleash the iPad and I barely had room to put in my ear pods for some music.
 The student who pinched my reservation looked really comfortable, just to rub it in.

 My journey was made slightly better when I made conversation with a lady who joined the train at York.
 Her name was Jan Shortt and she is General Secretary of the Pension Convention.
 She gave me an update on her organisations campaign for a National Care Service.
 For a politico like me, it more than made up for the pain of losing my table seat and for the hours delay.